 Details of the intervention

-Of 352 eligible villages (villages without a secondary school) identified by the Government of Niger, researchers randomly selected 285 to participate.
+Of 352 eligible villages (those without a secondary school) identified by the Government of Niger, researchers randomly selected 285 to participate.
 Researchers then randomly assigned each village to offer varying shares of scholarships to the 2360 eligible girls included in the study:

-- All scholarships provided: In 95 villages, every girl eligible for a scholarship received support.
+Universal scholarships group: In 95 villages (approximately 785 eligible girls), every girl eligible for a scholarship received support.